balderdashy/sails-docs/concepts/ORM/Validations.md

 Since empty string ("") is a string, it is normally supported by `type: 'string'` attributes.
 There are a couple of exceptions though:  primary keys (because primary keys never support empty string) and any attribute which has `required: true`.

-##### Required

-If an attribute is `required: true`, then a value must always be specified for it when calling `.create()`.
-It also prevents explicitly trying to create (or update) this value as `null` or empty string (""),

-##### Default values

-In addition to the five data types, there are also a couple of other basic guarantees that you can define for an attribute, including the ability to ensure a default value.

-The default value (`defaultsTo`) for an attribute only applies on `.create()`, and only when the key is omitted entirely.

-##### Associations

-...

-Neither `required`, `defaultsTo`, nor any of the validation rules may be used with associations.

 ### Validation Rules

 The following validation rules are handled by [Anchor](https://github.com/sailsjs/anchor), a robust validation library for Node.js.